uurcank/help_center/README.md

 # HelpCenter

+### 📖 Knowledge Base for your Ruby on Rails App

-HelpCenter is a Rails wiki gem with Trix editor support for organizing app documentation and tutorials.
+HelpCenter is a Rails wiki gem with Trix editor support for creating a knowledge base for your project.
 It includes support categories, support articles, simple moderation, the ability to leave comments to support articles and more.

-Out of the box, HelpCenter comes with styling for Boostrap v4 but you're free to customize the UI as much as you like by installing the views and tweaking the HTML.
+Out of the box, HelpCenter comes with styling for TailwindCSS 2.0 but you're free to customize the UI as much as you like by installing the views and tweaking the HTML.

 ## Requirements

 ```
 Rails >= 6.0.0
-tailwindcss >= 1.6.0
+tailwindcss >= 2.0.0
 ```

 ## Installation